Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 The image below demonstrates how to Force the Task to be run
 ![Task Scheduler](images/powershellforcetask.png?raw=true "Powershell Task")

-The image below demonstrates how to Force the Task to be run
+The image below demonstrates the website
 ![Visit Us](images/VisitUs.png?raw=true "Visit Us")

 The image below show the configured HashTag